 - Q: Can my company get an extension to submit the advance records required to be submitted for an exam? - A: No, except for circumstances beyond the reasonable control of the company. - Q: Can our company request an exit conference with the FHCF to discuss the exam findings? - A: Yes.
-This request should be sent to the FHCF and a mutual time will be scheduled. - Q: Will our company incur any penalties if it is discovered through an exposure examination that we have reported data incorrectly? - A: If your company is required to resubmit its Data Call file, there will be a \$2,000 resubmission fee for each resubmission.
-There may also be additional premium due to the FHCF.
-Also, if your company received loss reimbursements for the same Contract Year, the Data Call resubmission may result in an excess reimbursement(s) having to be repaid to the FHCF. - Q: Can my company get an extension on filing a resubmission? - A: No, except for circumstances beyond the reasonable control of the company. - Q: What type of records must my company retain for claims examinations? - A: Refer to the Proof Of Loss Report and the Loss Examination Preparation Instructions available online at https://fhcf.paragon.aon.com/insurer-loss-reporting for a list of items required to be retained. - Q: On the Detailed Claims Listing, is our company required to break out the paid losses for an individual claim by building, appurtenant structures, contents, and additional living expenses? - A: Yes.
-However, your company is not required to break out the outstanding losses to this level of detail. - Q: How long is our company required to retain the Detailed Claims Listing to support the POL? - A: The Detailed Claims Listing must be retained until the FHCF has completed its examination of your company's claims and commutation for the Contract Year has been concluded. - Q: Will my company incur any penalties if it is discovered through an exam that we have reported loss data incorrectly? - A: If loss data is reported incorrectly, your company may be required to submit a new POL depending on the significance of the errors.
-If, as a result of the corrected loss data, your company owes previously reimbursed funds back to the FHCF, interest will be charged on the excess reimbursement. - Q: If the FHCF conducts an exam of our company's losses and we agree with an error that was uncovered during the exam, should we go ahead and file an updated POL with the corrections or wait until we receive the exam report? - A: Your company can voluntarily submit an updated POL since interest charges may accumulate on any excess reimbursements.
+This request should be sent to the FHCF, and a mutual time will be scheduled. - Q: Will our company incur any penalties if an exposure examination reveals incorrect data reporting? - A: Yes, there are potential consequences: - If your company is required to resubmit its Data Call file, a \$2,000 resubmission fee will apply for each resubmission. - You may also owe additional premium to the FHCF based on the corrected data. - If your company received loss reimbursements for the same Contract Year, the resubmission could result in excess reimbursements, which must be repaid to the FHCF. - Q: Can my company get an extension on filing a resubmission? - A: No, except for circumstances beyond the reasonable control of the company. - Q: What type of records must my company retain for claims examinations? - A: Refer to the Proof Of Loss Report and the Loss Examination Preparation Instructions available online at https://fhcf.paragon.aon.com/insurer-loss-reporting for a list of items required to be retained. - Q: On the Detailed Claims Listing, is our company required to break out the paid losses for an individual claim by building, appurtenant structures, contents, and additional living expenses? - A: Yes.
+However, your company is not required to break out the outstanding losses to this level of detail. - Q: How long is our company required to retain the Detailed Claims Listing to support the POL? - A: The Detailed Claims Listing must be retained until the FHCF has completed its examination of your company's claims and commutation for the Contract Year has been concluded. - Q: Will my company incur any penalties if it is discovered through an claims examination that we have reported loss data incorrectly? - A: If loss data is reported incorrectly, your company is required to correct the errors on any future POLs submitted to the FHCF.
+If, as a result of the corrected loss data, your company owes previously reimbursed funds back to the FHCF, interest will be charged on the excess reimbursement.